satendra02/react-chrome-extension/README.md

 # React Chrome Extension
 A chrome extension boilerplate project with ReactJs using inject page strategy.

-Stop worrying about the configurational challenges to set up the chrome extension, just start writing your components as usual.
+Stop worrying about the configurational challenges of setting up the Chrome extension, just start writing your components as usual.
 Read [detailed blog](https://medium.com/@satendra02/create-chrome-extension-with-reactjs-using-inject-page-strategy-137650de1f39)

 >This project is sponsored By [Recast Studio](https://recast.studio)

 The boilerplate is to quickly create a chrome extension using ReactJs, The motivation behind creating a boilerplate was:
-1. Instead of chrome's ready-made popup, We wanted our own page injected into DOM as a sidebar for better UX.
+1. Instead of Chrome's ready-made popup, We wanted our page injected into DOM as a sidebar for better UX.

 2. We wanted to use ReactJs for the Component-based approach, Routing, and its build mechanism.

-3. We need to make sure that the extension CSS should not conflict with the host page styles in any case.
+3. We need to make sure that the extension CSS does not conflict with the host page styles in any case.

 ## Features

-- Used ReactJs to write chrome extension
+- Used ReactJs to write Chrome extension
-- Injecting extension to host page as content script
+- Injecting extension to host page as a content script
 - Utilized the Chrome messaging API
 - Isolated extension CSS using Iframe

 ## Installation
->Make sure you have **NodeJs(>=16)** version installed
+>Make sure you have **NodeJs(>18)** version installed

 Clone repo

 ```
 git clone https://github.com/satendra02/react-chrome-extension.git
 ```
-Go to `react-chrome-extension` directory run
+Go to the `react-chrome-extension` directory and run

 ```
 yarn install